Women’s Professional Basketball League (1978-1980)

 Under the new regime of Schoenherr and Costello, the 1979-80 Does got off to another slow start.
 By late December 1979, the club was 2-10 and mired in last place.
 On December 22, the WPBL terminated two under-capitalized expansion clubs, the Philadelphia Fox and the Washington Metros.
 By virtue of having the WPBL’s worst record, the Does picked first in the dispersal draft of the disbanded clubs and selected 6′ 2″ center Charlene McWhorter from the Metros.

 The crazy tale of McWhorter’s rookie season epitomized the precarious state of the fledgling league.
 Originally signed to an $8,000/year contract with Washington, McWhorter never received a dime from the insolvent Metros.
 Selected by the Does in the dispersal draft, she arrived in Wisconsin just as new Does owner Herb Schoenherr ran out of money himself.
 Costello and his players stopped receiving paychecks in late 1979 and played the entire month of January 1980 without pay.
 Meanwhile, McWhorter was selected to play in the WPBL midseason All-Star Game and won M.V.P. honors.
 Midway through the season, she still had not received a paycheck from either club.
 Years later, Karra Porter detailed the rest of McWhorter’s rookie story in her 2006 book Mad Seasons: The Story of the First Women’s Professional Basketball League.
 Chicago Hustle coach Doug Bruno set his sights on McWhorter, but the Does were not willing to trade their new star.
 Knowing that Milwaukee wasn’t paying its players, Bruno unilaterally decided McWhorter’s contract was null and void and simply drove to Milwaukee to pick her up in his van.
-To save face, the league re-framed Bruno’s jailbreak as a trade, with the Hustle tossing a pair of future draft pick to the helpless Does as compensation.
+To save face, the league re-framed Bruno’s jailbreak as a trade, with the Hustle tossing a pair of future draft picks to the helpless Does as compensation.

 By February 1980, Schoenherr was financially exhausted and owed tens of thousands in back pay to Costello, his players and the MECCA Arena.
 A two-game road trip to St. Louis and Los Angeles was cancelled as the team appeared ready to fold.
 At the 11th hour, a new group led by Milwaukee plastic surgeon Dr. Arthur Howell stepped in with enough cash to complete the season.
 That commitment apparently did not involve paying Larry Costello, who was asked to continue working without pay and resigned instead.
 The Does limped through the rest of the 1979-80 campaign, finishing in last place once again with a 10-24 record.